 Diversity and the changing role of schools in a multiethnic society.
 Lecture, simulation activities, discussion.
+Prerequisite: ITC admission.

 Omnibus Courses.
-For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 56.
+For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 63.

 READING EDUCATION (RDG)